ofirpress/ofirpress.github.io/_posts/2017-09-07-Neural-Language-Modeling-From-Scratch.md

 The perplexity of the variational dropout RNN model on the test set is `75`.
 The same model achieves `24` perplexity on the training set.
 So the model performs much better on the training set then it does on the test set.
 This means that it has started to remember certain patterns or sequences that occur only in the train set and do not help the model to generalize to unseen data.
 One of the ways to counter this overfitting is to reduce the model's ability to 'memorize' by reducing its capacity (number of parameters).
 By applying weight tying, we remove a large number of parameters.

-In addition to regularizing effect of weight tying we presented another reason for the improved results.
+In addition to the regularizing effect of weight tying we presented another reason for the improved results.
 We showed that the word representations in the output embedding are of much higher quality than the ones in the input embedding of untied language models.
 This is shown using embedding evaluation benchmarks such as [Simlex999](https://www.cl.cam.ac.uk/~fh295/simlex.html).
 In a weight tied model, because the tied embedding's parameter updates at each training iteration are very similar to the updates of the output embedding of the untied model, the tied embedding performs similarly to the output embedding of the untied model.
-So in the untied model, we use a single high quality embedding matrix in two places in the model.
+So in the tied model, we use a single high quality embedding matrix in two places in the model.
 This contributes to the improved performance of the tied model[^paper].

 To summarize, this post presented how to improve a very simple feedforward neural network language model, by first adding an RNN, and then adding variational dropout and weight tying to it.